John Colter: Lewis and Clark Expedition

 John Colter, along with George Shannon and Patrick Gass, joined the expedition while Lewis was waiting for the completion of their vessels in Pittsburgh and nearby Elizabeth, Pennsylvania.
-The outdoor skills he had developed from this frontier lifestyle impressed Meriwether Lewis, and on October 15, 1803, Lewis offered Colter the rank of private and a pay of five dollars per month when he was recruited to join what became the Lewis and Clark Expedition.
+The outdoor skills he had developed from this frontier lifestyle impressed Meriwether Lewis, and on October 15, 1803, Colter was offered the rank of private and a pay of five dollars per month when he was recruited to join what became the Lewis and Clark Expedition.
 The expedition arrived at the Mississippi River in November and in December established its 1803-1804 winter camp at Wood River, north of St. Louis.
-While Lewis and Clark were away from camp making preparations, Colter and three other recruits disobeyed Lewis orders, leaving the camp to go to a whiskey shop.
+While Lewis and Clark were away from camp making preparations, Colter and three other recruits disobeyed Lewis’ orders, leaving the camp to go to a whiskey shop.
 Upon his return, Lewis disciplined Colter and the others with ten days’ confinement to quarters.
 Soon thereafter, Colter was court-martialed after threatening to shoot sergeant John Ordway.
 After a review of the situation, Colter was reinstated after he offered an apology and promised to reform.

-Colter was considered to be one of the best hunters in the group and was routinely sent out alone to find the surrounding countryside for game meat.
+Colter was considered to be one of the best hunters in the group and was routinely sent out alone to scout the surrounding countryside for game meat.
 Colter was often trusted with responsibilities that went beyond hunting and woodsman activities.
 He was instrumental in helping the expedition find passes through the Rocky Mountains.
 In one instance, Colter was handpicked by Clark to deliver a message to Lewis, waylaid at a Shoshone camp, concerning the impracticability of following a route along the Salmon River.
 In another instance he was charged with retracing a route in the Bitterroot Mountains to recover lost horses and supplies, and not only returned with some of the recovered resources and horses but also retrieved deer to gift the hospitable Nez Perce tribes and strengthen sick corp members.
 Colter was noted by Lewis for his ability to barter with various tribes, an attribute which may have led to his later role with Manuel Lisa.